 Added by Holly Peay on November 21, 2012 at 10:37am — No Comments

-Congratulations to this year’s winner of the American Public Health Association Disability Section Lifetime Achievement Award, Dr. Gloria Krahn, the Director of the Division of Human Development and Disability at the Centers for Disease Control and Prevention’s (CDC’s) National Center on Birth Defects and…Continue
+Congratulations to this year’s winner of the American Public Health Association Disability Section Lifetime Achievement Award, Dr. Gloria Krahn, the Director of the Division of Human Development and Disability at the Centers for Disease Control and Prevention’s (CDC’s) National Center on Birth Defects and Developmental Disabilities (NCBDDD).
+Dr. Krahn and her associates at…Continue

 Added by Holly Peay on November 15, 2012 at 12:20pm — No Comments